Dying into Life: An 8-Month Experiment in Renewal, Self-Compassion, and Courage

 - Participants agree to be familiar with the following prior to the course:

 Meet the Teachers

 Tracy Ochester, PsyD, Psychotherapist and HeartMind Coordinator of the Midwest Alliance for Mindfulness

 From an early age I’ve carried an awareness of endings into new beginnings – ever since I learned from my sweet mother that dust was tiny bits of things falling apart.
 But discovering our shared nothingness and everythingness is a more recent revelation that has been both liberating and connecting.
 I’m enlivened by the mystery and emboldened by the opportunity to explore it together in community.

 Tracy Ochester is Heart-Mind Coordinator for the Midwest Alliance for Mindfulness.
 She’s also a psychologist, Certified Mindfulness Teacher and Mentor, Registered Yoga Teacher, a student of Compassion Cultivation, and an aspirant of Embodied Activism who believes that mindfulness can be a pathway for learning the fundamental skills necessary for personal and collective wellbeing.

-Aaron Shipps, LPCC pending, Specializing in Grief and Loss
+Aaron Shipps, LPCC, Specializing in Grief and Loss

 Durango, CO, United States